MaxLeap/Docs/en/Android/Guide/CloudData.md

 * **Size Limit:** The size limit for ML Object is 128K.
 * **synchronous/asynchronous operation:** Most of the code in Android platform works on the main thread while if there is any time-consuming blocking operation, like access to the network, your code may not be working properly.
 To avoid this, you can change the synchronous operation that may cause blocking into asynchronous operation and run it in a background thread, e.g. saveInBackground() is the asynchronous version of save(), and it requires a parameter - a callback instance - which will be executed once the asynchronous operation is done.
 There are also corresponding asynchronous versions for operations like query, update and delete.
-* The name of the key should be alphabetic characters while the type can be letters, numbers, Boolean, arrays, MLObject and any other types that support JSON.
+* The name of the key can include alphabetic character, number and underline while must be started with a letter.
+The type of the key can be letters, numbers, Boolean, arrays, MLObject and any other types that support JSON.
 * You can provide the second parameter, SaveCallback instance, when invoking `MLDataManager.saveInBackground()` to check if the creation is succeeded.

 ```java